philipbwalya/auto-commit-demo/README.md

 # My Daily Inspiration

 **Today's Quote**
-> "Believe you can and you're halfway there." — Theodore Roosevelt
+> "The harder I work, the luckier I get." — Gary Player
-*Updated on 2025-11-23*
+*Updated on 2025-11-24*

 See past quotes in [quotes-archive.txt](quotes-archive.txt).